EzryStIago/training/docs/workshop.md

                 java -jar ~/Genomics_Workshop/Programs/Trimmomatic-0.36/trimmomatic-0.36.jar #-h

 ```
-Moreover, execute these commands to load system-installed sofware so the system knows where to find it (i.e. `samtools command will work`):
+Moreover, execute the following commands to load system-installed sofware so the system knows where to find it (i.e. `samtools` command will work if you execute `module load samtools`):
 ```
 module load samtools
 module load bedtools2./2.25.0